eventuate-tram/eventuate-tram-core-dotnet/README.md

 Also, note that if EnableRetryOnFailure is configured, your handler may get called multiple times if there is a transient failure that causes a retry to occur.

-### Troubleshooting

-If you are using this library on OSX, you may get an exception similar to "System.DllNotFoundException: Failed to load the librdkafka native library".
-See issue https://github.com/confluentinc/confluent-kafka-dotnet/issues/778 for more information and a work-around.
-This should be resolved in the final version of Confluent.Kafka 1.0.0 (currently we are using 1.0.0-beta3).

 ## Running Integration Tests

 ### Services Required